brucedsu/CMPS183-KittyWar/Sprint 1/Sprint 1 Plan.md

 ## Initial Tasks

 ### Hejia Su
-1. As an iOS developer, I need to polish iOS code
+1. As an iOS developer, the iOS code should be clean and readable
   * Code clean up and structure organization
-2. As a server developer, I need to accept connections from the browser web app
+2. As a server developer, the server should accept connections from the web app
   * Research WebSockets and Server-Sent events and dicuss with team

 ### Yueqiao Zhang
 1. As a player, I want to view my profile on the iOS and web app.
   * Design user interface for displaying username, cats and player stats (web app)
-2. As a web developer, I would like to connect to the python game server.
+2. As a user, I would like to connect to the game server.
   * Research WebSockets and Server-Sent events and dicuss with team

 ### Juan Gonzalez
-1. As a server developer, I need to polish server code
+1. As a server developer, the server code should be clean and readable
   * Code clean up and structure organization
-2. As a server developer, I need to accept connections from the browser web app
+2. As a server developer, the server should accept connections from the web app
   * Research WebSockets and Server-Sent events and dicuss with team

 ### Eric Martinez